dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_ads.md

 `credentials`: GCP OAuth or service account credentials.

-`impersonated_email`: Allows secure use of the Google Ads API with a service account, using a specific user's permissions within the Ads platform.
+`impersonated_email`: Email address of the user whose identity the service account will impersonate.

 `dev_token`: A developer token, which is required to access the Google Ads API.